 Will my dog be better at the end of this class?

-Typically, dogs will show improvement, but it takes time to change behavior.
+If you follow the course and diligently work with your dog, many dogs will show improvement within a few weeks, but it takes time to change behavior.
 One of the sections of the course will help you with realistic goal setting.
 Improvement is also contingent on how much you work with your dog as well as how long the problem has been happening and how serious a problem it is.
 All dogs are different so we can't make any predictions or guarantees.
 However, we have helped hundreds of dogs with this problem and our goal is to help you with yours.

 What is the cause of my dog's reactivity?

-In the majority of dogs, the reason is fear, anxiety or stress.
-They react in order to get the scary thing to go away.
+In the majority of dogs, the reason is fear, anxiety or stress (including over excitement or over arousal).
+Many react in order to get the scary thing to go away.
 In this course, we will teach your dog that there are other options instead of reacting.
 When he learns other, better behaviors, he or she will get calmer and you will both become more confident.

 What behaviors are not addressed in this class?